-(Updated for 2019) For real.
-There are 310 colleges where the average institutional grant is over $20,000.
-So what’s the catch?
-There are only 195 schools where 90% or more of freshmen receive institutional grants.
-Surprisingly enough, there are only 32 schools where 50% or fewer of freshmen receive an institutional grant of $20,000 or more.
+(Updated for 2020) For real.
+There are 362 colleges where the average institutional grant/merit scholarship is over $20,000.
+What’s the catch?
+There are only 250 schools where 90% or more of freshmen receive institutional grants.
+Surprisingly enough, there are only 26 schools where 50% or fewer of freshmen receive an institutional grant of $20,000 or more.

-If at least 90% of freshmen are receiving institutional grants at 195 schools, wouldn’t they be worth looking into if you’re interested in cutting the cost of college?
+If at least 90% of freshmen are receiving institutional grants at 250 schools, that means a significant number are receiving merit scholarships.
+So wouldn’t they be worth looking into if you’re interested in cutting the cost of college?
 If you did, you would learn the following:

-- At least 65 schools had 50% or more of freshmen who graduated in the 25% of their class
+- At least 68 schools had 50% or more of freshmen who graduated in the top 25% of their class

 - At least 16 colleges had 40% or more of freshmen who graduated in the top 10% of their class

-The point of this is that if you want to save $20,000 of the cost of college then you need to find the colleges that are willing to give you $20,000 in merit scholarships.
+The point of this is that if you want to save $20,000 off of the cost of college then you need to find the colleges (instructions here) that are willing to give you $20,000 in merit scholarships.

 I know this might sound like a joke, if you want a million dollars, find someone who will give you a million dollars.

 Colleges are the biggest source of free money for students.
 They award need-based grants and merit scholarships to students to keep their classes filled.